Microsoft/MCW-SAP-NetWeaver-on-Azure/Hands-on lab/Hands-on lab step-by step - SAP NetWeaver on Azure.md

     ![](images\Hands-onlabstep-bystep-SAPonAzureimages/media/image155.png)

-53. Copy the resulting T-SQL script into Clipboard.
+53. Copy the resulting T-SQL script into Clipboard

-54. From the SQL Server Management Studio, connect to s03-db-1.
+54. From the SQL Server Management Studio, connect to s03-db-1

     ![](images\Hands-onlabstep-bystep-SAPonAzureimages/media/image156.png)

-55. From the SQL Server Management Studio, open the **New Query** window targeting the **master** database of S03-DB-1.
+55. From the SQL Server Management Studio, open the **New Query** window targeting the **master** database of S03-DB-1

     ![](images\Hands-onlabstep-bystep-SAPonAzureimages/media/image157.png)

 56. In the New Query window, paste the content of Clipboard.
-Remove all lines except for those that reference the **s03**, **CONTOSO\\s03-adm**, and **CONTOSO\\SAPService03** logins and execute the resulting T-SQL script.
+Remove all lines except for those that reference the **s03**, **CONTOSO\\s03-adm**, and **CONTOSO\\SAPService03** logins and execute the resulting T-SQL script

     ![](images\Hands-onlabstep-bystep-SAPonAzureimages/media/image158.png)